Skip to main content

 Analytical Graduate Career Path

-The Graduate Recruitment Bureau is currently recruiting for graduate analytical careers within digital marketing, market research, retail, FMCG, energy, commodity, IT and financial organisations.
+Graduates can find roles in corporate in-house teams, consultancy firms, or specialist research agencies.
+The Graduate Recruitment Bureau is currently recruiting for graduate analyst roles in industries including digital marketing, market research, retail, FMCG, energy, IT, commodities, and finance.

 Qualifications and Skills Needed